-Tunable focusing is a desired property in a wide range of optical imaging and sensing technologies but has tended to require bulky components that cannot be integrated on-chip and have slow actuation speeds.
-Recently, integration of metasurfaces into electrostatic micro-electromechanical system (MEMS) architectures has shown potential to overcome these challenges but has offered limited out-of-plane displacement range while requiring large voltages.
-Now, researchers have developed a movable metasurface lens actuated by integrated thin-film piezoelectric MEMS, which has the advantage of offering large displacements at low voltages.
+Tunable focusing is a desirable property in many optical imaging and sensing technologies.
+Still, it traditionally requires bulky components that cannot be integrated on-chip and have slow actuation speeds.
+Integration of metasurfaces into electrostatic micro-electromechanical system (MEMS) architectures have recently shown promise in overcoming these challenges but has limited out-of-plane displacement range while requiring high voltages.
+Researchers present a movable metasurface lens actuated by integrated thin-film piezoelectric MEMS for the first time, which offers large displacements at low voltages.

 Under a voltage of 23 V, an out-of-plane displacement of a metasurface in the range of 7.2 microns was demonstrated.
 It is roughly twice the displacement at a quarter of the current electrostatic out-of-plane metasurface actuation voltage.
 Using this tunability, they have demonstrated a varifocal lens doublet with a focal shift of 250 microns at 1.55 microns.
 The thin-films Piezoelectric MEMS-metasurface holds promise for miniaturized varifocal components.

 The ability to change the focal length of a lens enables optical probing or imaging at various spatial depths.
 As a result, varifocal lenses are critical components in a wide range of optical sensors and imaging technologies.
 Varifocal lenses, on the other hand, have a reputation for being bulky, slow, and power-hungry due to the use of bulky refractive (curved) lenses and stepper motors in their fabrication.